Mohamed-abdalazez/Docker/README.md

 Run the App using npm.

 #### 8. ```CMD [ "npm", "run", "start-dev" ] ```
-Run the App using nodemon.
+Run the App using nodemon, To make the server detect all the changes.

 - Check out the figure for more explanation.